 You still have your experience and customers from layers one and two, now is the time to properly get started in your business.
 Leverage up by either hiring people (employees or other freelancers) or using technology.
 Productive services or start creating digital or physical products to sell to your clientele.

 Now the flywheel really starts spinning.
 Reinvest profits until you’re at a happy cash flow level, then look into jumping onto layer four.
 Keep your expenses low, you’re almost there!

 Layer Four: Cashflow Assets

 When your business is producing enough cashflow you can look into gathering cashflowing assets.

-And at the end of layer four you can, wait for it, slightly even start increasing your lifestyle bit by bit (don’t worry, it’s optional.
+And at the end of layer four, you can wait for it, slightly even start increasing your lifestyle bit by bit (don’t worry, it’s optional.
 Keep living like a monk if you want).

-Once your passive cashflow is higher than your living expenses it’s time to make the final jump onto layer five!
+Once your passive cash flow is higher than your living expenses it’s time to make the final jump onto layer five!

 Layer Five: Appreciating Assets

 Level five!
 Congratulations!
 You’ve made it onto the fifth and last layer for the final boss fight!